git-masi/sportradar-challenge/README.md

 Once the containers have started run the "dev" task.

 This should start local development and you will see logs for services that have started.

+### Stopping containers

+You can use the "stop docker containers and remove local images and volumes" to stop the Docker containers.
+But as the name suggest this will remove images and volumes similar to `docker compose down --remove-orphans -v`.

+If that is not the behavior you want then consider using the standard command: `docker compose down`.